Gene Bailey, DVM, DABVP

 Lindsay Warner, DVM

 Dr. Warner has known Dr. Bailey since he was her family’s veterinarian in Chapel Hill and worked part time for him throughout high school, college and veterinary school.
-Given their shared belief in high quality and compassionate medicine and surgery, she was eager to join the Animal Hospital of Peak Plaza as a veterinarian in 2012 and became a partner in the practice in 2014.
+Given their shared belief in high quality and compassionate medicine and surgery, she was eager to join the Animal Hospital of Peak Plaza as a veterinarian in 2012.
 Dr. Warner’s special interests include general medicine, geriatric medicine, and pain management/anesthesia.